 Alloy Wheel Insurance

-This policy can only be purchased in conjunction with gap insurance and within 30 days of vehicle delivery.
+Alloy insurance can only be purchased in conjunction with Gap Insurance and within 30 days of vehicle delivery.

-- Covers up to 4 Wheels per 12 month period
+- Covers up to four wheels per 12-month period

 - Mobile service-repairer comes to you